BAK2K3/covid-dashboard/README.md

 [CSSE JHU Covid-19 Dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6)

-The CSSE JHU Covid-19 Dashboard has an impressive design; however, with that comes a sense of overwhelm, with the user being presented with a huge amount of information without it being instinctively clear what each aspect of the dashboard represents, and how it can be interacted with (such as tabs names Admin01, Admin02, Admin03).
+The CSSE JHU Covid-19 Dashboard has an impressive design; however, with that comes a sense of overwhelm, with the user being presented with a huge amount of information without it being instinctively clear what each aspect of the dashboard represents, and how it can be interacted with (such as tab names Admin01, Admin02, Admin03).
 The map utilises the scroll wheel, and the dashboard as a whole presents tables, maps, and graphs.

 **Mobile Friendly?** No